 As a regulated professional services firm, we engage a range of suppliers to enable our lawyers to provide services to our clients and to support the running of the firm.
 Most of our suppliers comprise professional service providers, including legal counsel, banks, consultants and tax and accounting services.
 A relatively small proportion of our supply chain consists of those required to support our internal operations, including IT services, recruitment, travel and facilities management (e.g. maintenance, catering and cleaning services).
 We generally foster long-term relationships with our suppliers, which we believe involves less risk as we have greater knowledge of their operations and policies.
 On this basis, we have assessed our overall risk of exposure to modern slavery to be low.

 Notwithstanding our low level of exposure to the risk of modern slavery, we remain vigilant to the risks and have developed a risk-based anti-slavery and human trafficking strategy, which is facilitated by a two-staged risk assessment process.
 First, we screen new and existing suppliers against high-level contextual risk factors including country risks factors, sector-specific risk factors and risk factors associated with particular supply chains.
-Secondly, where a supplier presents a higher risk for modern slavery, we escalate the supplier to a more in-depth analysis, and where appropriate, require the supplier to adhere to our Supplier Code of Conduct which sets out the ethical standards that must be adhered to in order to do business with us.
+Secondly, where a supplier presents a higher risk for modern slavery, we will subject the supplier to a more in-depth analysis, and where appropriate, require the supplier to adhere to our Supplier Code of Conduct which sets out the ethical standards that must be adhered to in order to do business with us.

 Individuals within the firm who maintain responsibilities for the procurement of goods and services receive training on the identification of modern slavery risks and contributing factors, in addition to guidance on the policies and procedures that we have in place.

 We review our measures to address modern slavery risk each year.
 Further to a recent review, we have concluded that our existing measures remain proportionate and effective.
-However, we will continue to review our processes and assess the effectiveness of our approach to ensure that we maintain our high ethical standards.
+However, we will continue to review our processes and assess the effectiveness of our approach to ensure that we maintain our high ethical standards

 for and on behalf of Orrick, Herrington & Sutcliffe (UK) LLP